Cash management is crucial to unlocking post-pandemic growth

 Cash is the oxygen for all businesses and is crucial to sustainable growth.
 It is important to evaluate your treasury policy as the economic picture evolves to ensure efficient oversight of cash management.

 For some businesses, a treasury policy may only extend to foreign-exchange cash management around hedging.
-However, we believe a more holistic approach can help businesses better navigate uncertainty.
+However, we believe a more holistic approach can help businesses obtain the most from their money.
 This means having oversight and a strategic mandate to manage ongoing liquidity provision and long-term strategic funding.
-This can give you a better overall picture of risk and indicate whether you are putting your cash to work in the most efficient manner.
+This can give you a better overall picture of risk and indicate whether you are putting your cash to work most efficiently.

 Are you comfortable with the credit status of your banks?
 We are seeing clients become more attuned to who they leave their funds with.
-At a time of elevated financial stress, it is crucially important to get on the front foot and take stock of the counterparty risk within your cash management strategy.
+It is crucially important to take stock of the counterparty risk within your cash management strategy.

-Are the key stakeholders aware and comfortable with the current credit ratings and liquidity positions of your banking institutions?
+Are the key stakeholders aware and comfortable with your banking institutions’ current credit ratings and liquidity positions?
 As a treasurer, CFO or finance director, should you review this?

 When assessing credit ratings, it is prudent to use multiple indicators as measures of risk.
 For example, what is the credit quality of the institution, and, crucially, what is the probability of default?
 You should also assess the capital adequacy of institutions where you have put your cash – are there appropriate buffers to ensure your money will be protected?
 At Investec, we are on hand to guide you through this complexity.